rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

+TODO: While promoting the careful gathering of empirical information, naturalism is not against (largely non-empirical) rational pursuits like mathematics.
+Indeed some naturalist may even see logic and mathematics as scientific pursuits of *a priori* truths.

+TODO: Naturalism shares much in common with schools of thought surrounding positivism, through its respect for science and skepticism of *a priori* metaphysics, but naturalism is a more general distinction, being a more much longer thread throughout the history of philosophy and science.

 ### Natural Kinds